microsoft/aksworkshop/_entries/02-03 challenge2-2.md

 #### Ensure orders are successfully written to MongoDB

 {% collapsible %}

+> **Hint:** You can test your deployed API either by using Postman or Swagger with the following endpoint : `http://[Your Service Public LoadBalancer IP]/swagger/`

 Send a `POST` request using [Postman](https://www.getpostman.com/) or curl to the IP of the service you got from the previous command

 ```sh
 curl -d '{"EmailAddress": "email@domain.com", "Product": "prod-1", "Total": 100}' -H "Content-Type: application/json" -X POST http://[Your Service Public LoadBalancer IP]/v1/order
 ```

-You should get back the created order ID
+You can expect the order ID returned by API once your order has been written into Mongo DB successfully

 ```json
 {